lachlansleight/UCTK/README.md

 # UCTK
 If you are reading this, you've come a little bit too early!

-This is a mirror of a plugin I wrote because I found myself writing the same Compute-Shader-Wrangling code again and again, and being frustrated by things like incorrect struct strides, incorrect kernal references, etc.
+The current state of the repo is a straight migration of the current form of Foliar.Compute - a plugin I wrote because I found myself writing the same Compute-Shader-Wrangling code again and again, and being frustrated by things like incorrect struct strides, incorrect kernal references, etc. It's been updated many times since I first wrote it, but those updates are scattered across mamy commits, across many repositories.
+So this repo is as much an effort for me to centralise my own work as it is to be a placeholder for future open-source maintanence.

 It's fully functional in its current state (and actively being used in basically all of my projects), but almost entirely documentation-free, and quite dependent on you writing custom scripts for it.